RioAraki/leetcode2020/README.md

 A lot of solutions are a mix of multiple topics, one question could also have different solutions based on different methods.
 The following lists are based on my own solution and experience.

 - Sorting / search
   - Heap sort
   - Quick sort
   - Binary search

   - Two pointer
-    Q: 1
+    - 1 - Two Sum

 - Hash tables
-  Q: 1
+    - 2 - Add Two Numbers

 - Linked list
   Leetcode provides specific API for linked list data structure, so you do not need to implement a linked list even though it is good to do so.
 Most linked list refers to singly linked list
-  Q: 2
+    - 2 - Add Two Numbers
 - Stack and Queue

 - Tree
   - Tree traverse
   - BST
   - AVL tree
+  AVL tree is a **elf-balancing Binary Search Tree (BST)** where the **difference between heights of left and right subtrees cannot be more than one for all nodes**.

+  Its **insertion** and **deletion** operations are the most interesting ones.

+    - 108 - Convert Sorted Array to Binary Search Tree
+    - 109 - Convert Sorted List to Binary Search Tree (good for understand property and operations of AVL tree like insertion)

   - Red black trees
   - B trees
   - Heaps